npct/pct-shiny/tutorial.md

 This is a brief tutorial on how to use the Infrastructure Planning Tool hosted at: http://geo8.webarch.net/pct-shiny/master/

-There are a few controls which are always visible, which are:
+There are a few controls which are always visible.
+These are:

 * Scenario
       * Base - Baseline Scenario